Slovakia in the Eurovision Song Contest 2011: Background

-The Slovak national broadcaster, Rozhlas a televízia Slovenska (RTVS), broadcasts the event within Slovakia and organises the selection process for the nation's entry.
-RTVS had used both national finals and internal selections to select their Eurovision entries.
-Despite initially stating that the nation would not be participating due to financial reasons, RTVS confirmed their intentions to participate at the 2011 Eurovision Song Contest on 31 December 2010 in order to avoid paying a fine.
+After a restructuring that led to the incorporation of STV into Rozhlas a televízia Slovenska (RTVS) on 1 January 2011, it was the latter who participated in the 2011 contest.
+STV had used both national finals and internal selections to select its Eurovision entries.
+Despite initially stating that it would not participate due to financial reasons, STV confirmed its intentions to participate at the 2011 contest on 31 December 2010 in order to avoid paying a fine.
 A public poll on the broadcaster's website on its Eurovision participation, which received an 87.5% positive vote, also reflected the popularity of the contest in the country.
-In January 2011, the broadcaster announced that the Slovak entry for the 2011 contest would be selected internally.
+In January 2011, RTVS announced that it would internally select its entry for the 2011 contest.